Please click on images to enlarge

 Liz took part in the Devon Open Studios this year.
 Her fish paintings received much positive feedback.
 “Good enough to eat,” somebody commented.

-Since that time a busy life has limited my production although I have found time to finish several large marine paintings in oils on canvass, which have sold mainly at auction, with two currently in a London gallery.
-More recently I have been painting in resins on aluminium, a method I have developed which gives great depth and luminosity.
+Since that time a busy life has limited his production although he has found time to finish several large marine paintings in oils on canvass, which have sold mainly at auction, with two currently in a London gallery.
+More recently Ranulf has been painting in resins on aluminium, a method he has developed which gives great depth and luminosity.
 The paintings are indestructible and also appropriate for damp situations such as bathrooms.

-Apart from my marine paintings I also specialise in less expensive underwater scenes, and sea birds.
-Having been born in nearby Bishopsteignton, I have had a life long passion for the sea.
+Apart from his marine paintings he also specialise in less expensive underwater scenes, and sea birds.
+Having been born in nearby Bishopsteignton, Ranulf has had a life long passion for the sea.